vikashshaarma007/cryptzox/README.md

 5. Hibernate will automatically create a table -> student
 6. Add sample data to the table using Postgresql pgadmin tools
 7. Open web browser at localhost: 8080/
-8. Express server and store name, latest of each of the top 10 results of the database, buy, sell, volume and base_unit database (PostgreSQL).
+8. Express server and store name, latest of each of the top 10 results of the database, buy, sell, volume and base_unit in the database (PostgreSQL).